 /distfolder.
 We use electron-builder to create distributable packages.

-Run the web app
+Run the web app for development

 - This uses webpack-dev-server and includes hot-reloading.
 If you want to debug the web server we use in production you can run